Ostalgie: Commercialisation

 Ostalgie is expressed in present day Germany through commodities and products reminiscent of the East-German era.

 Many businesses in Germany cater to those who feel Ostalgie and have begun providing them with artifacts that remind them of life under the GDR; artifacts that imitate the old ones.
 Available again are brands of East German food, old state television programmes on video tape and DVD, and the once widespread Wartburg and Trabant cars.

-Another example of commercially memorialising East Germany would be the musealization of Halle-Neustadt.
-Halle-Neustadt, a city constructed by the East German Government, is now a kind of living museum for East German memory.
-But more than the meaning of living museum, tourism in Halle-Neustadt is evidence of commercialisation of Ostalgie.
-In this case, musealization of Ostalgie is somehow connected with a consumerist attitude.
-Ostalgie in this sense is not a realistic or pragmatic term.
-It is the artifacts, rather than the social life of East Germany, that play the main role in this commercialization.
-If the social life of East Germany is more complex than artifacts and symbols, it would be fair to say that musealization of Ostalgie in Halle-Neustadt creates a stereotype of East German life.
-That is to say, reflection of Ostalgie in Halle-Neustadt should not be considered as an accurate representation of East Germany.

 Popular culture

 Those seeking the preservation of East German culture banded together to save the "Eastern Crosswalk Man" (Ost-Ampelmännchen), an illuminated depiction of a man wearing a "perky", "cheerful" and potentially "petit bourgeois" hat (inspired by a summer photo of Erich Honecker in a straw hat) in crosswalk lights.
 Many German cities in and near the former East German border, including Berlin, Lübeck and Erfurt, still retain the use of the Ampelmännchen at all or some pedestrian crossings due to its cultural relevance, and many souvenirs sold in the new states and in Berlin make use of the icon.

 Life in the GDR has also been the subject of several films, including Leander Haußmann's Sonnenallee (1999), Wolfgang Becker's internationally successful Good Bye, Lenin!
 (2003), and Carsten Fiebeler's Kleinruppin forever (2004).